fivdi/brkontru/README.md

 ## brkontru - Break On Through (To The Other Side!)

-Easy access to the BeagleBone Black GPIO expansion headers.
+ADC, GPIO, PWM, UARTs, and more on the BeagleBone Black.

 ## Installation